New York, drug distributors reach $1.18 bln opioid settlement as national deal looms - Up News Info

 The settlement also calls the creation of a national clearinghouse of data on opioid shipments operated under the oversight of an independent third-party monitor.

-Paul Geller, a lead negotiator for the plaintiffs at Robbins Geller Rudman & Dowd Geller, said that provision would be “transformative” in battling drug oversupply.
+Paul Geller, a lead negotiator for the plaintiffs at Robbins Geller Rudman & Dowd, said that provision would be “transformative” in battling drug oversupply.

 Nearly 500,000 people died from opioid overdoses in the United States from 1999 to 2019, according to the U.S. Centers for Disease Control and Prevention.
 The CDC last week said provisional data showed that 2020 was a record year for overall drug overdose deaths with 93,331, up 29% from a year earlier.